Communist Party of the Soviet Union: Post-Stalin years (1953–1985)

-Gorbachev and the party's demise (1985–91)
+Gorbachev and the party's demise (1985–1991)

-The Politburo did not want another elderly and frail leader after it's previous three leaders, and elected Gorbachev as CPSU General Secretary on 11 March 1985, one day after Chernenko's death.
+The Politburo did not want another elderly and frail leader after its previous three leaders, and elected Gorbachev as CPSU General Secretary on 11 March 1985, one day after Chernenko's death.
 When Gorbachev acceded to power, the Soviet Union was stagnating but was stable and might have continued largely unchanged into the 21st century if not for Gorbachev's reforms.